Cornelis de Hooghe: Cartographer career

+Political career

 Around All Saints Day of 1581, he was contacted by Philip II's envoy De Silva, one of emperor Charles V's former chamberlains, who brought him letters of credence, confirming him as an imperial bastard.
 He was asked by the king to bring the dissident Netherlands back under the rule of the king.
 Should he succeed, then De Hooghe would become Duke of Gelre or obtain any other noble title.
 De Hooghe accepted the offer and started giving speeches in many cities in several parts of the Low Countries trying to convince the people to make an end to the costly war against Spain.
 He became very popular amongst the pacifist Dutch Anabaptists who even crowned him as their king.
 When he had written down his thoughts on paper from which a booklet and some letters to the magistrates were to be printed and distributed, he was betrayed by the printer even before printing took place and he was taken into custody.
-After a 40-day investigation he was sentenced to death on March 29, 1583, by beheading.
+After a 40-day investigation, he was sentenced to death on March 29, 1583, by beheading.
 His body was to be quartered and to be exposed by suspending it at four "half gallows" at each of the four entrances of The Hague.

 Although De Hooghe was portrayed as a traitor of his country by later historians, especially the ones who exaggerated the 80-year struggle for independence from Spain, such as P.C.
 Hooft, De Hooghe portrayed himself as “a man who wants to bring peace”.
 Just before being sentenced he spoke the words “must I die just because I want to bring prosperity to this country?”.
-His support by the peaceful Anabaptists and the fact that he gave speeches and tried to persuade people and magistrates to elect him as the rightful governor of the Low Countries instead of his half brother Philip II, who he said to dislike because of his brutality, are indications of his peaceful intentions.
+His support by the peaceful Anabaptists and the fact that he gave speeches and tried to persuade people and magistrates to elect him as the rightful governor of the Low Countries instead of his half brother Philip II, who he was said to dislike because of his brutality, are indications of his peaceful intentions.
 He seems to have played his role otherwise than intended by his half-brother Philip II.
 Instead of using military force, Cornelis de Hooghe tried to persuade the magistrates, local guilds and individual citizens to follow him into a peaceful transition under his guidance.
 Because of the absence of any use of force or brutality (no shot was fired, just books written and speeches held), his death sentence can therefore be regarded as an abuse of justice, or as a political process by the Court of Holland (Hof van Holland), whose members had to lose much political influence by Cornelis de Hooghe's ideas.